-Please refer to the following documents for more information on the 2023 State Homeland Security Program (SHSP) grant process which is scheduled to open 12/11/23 and close 2/8/24.
+Please refer to the following documents for more information on the 2024 State Homeland Security Program (SHSP) grant process which is scheduled to open 12/11/23 and close 2/8/24.

 State Homeland Security Program (SHSP) – This program provides funding for local and statewide agencies to address high-priority preparedness gaps across all core capabilities where a nexus to terrorism exists.
 Local projects are funded after consideration of priorities established through a regional review process.
 Projects must address capability targets and gaps identified during the Threat and Hazard Identification and Risk Assessment (THIRA) process, and assessed in the Stakeholder Preparedness Review (SPR).

 Please note that Texas Councils of Governments (COGs) review, rank, and recommend funding for applications in the SHSP-R and SHSP-LETPA programs.
 Applications for SHSP-NPA do not undergo the regional process.
-However, applications for all three funding streams are due on February 9th, 2023 at 5:00pm CST in eGrants.
+However, applications for all three funding streams are due (Tentative) on February 8th, 2024 at 5:00pm CST in eGrants.

 The Regional Emergency Preparedness Advisory Committee (REPAC) serves as the planning commission for any regional projects pertaining to emergency management, law enforcement, public safety, and homeland security in the Alamo Region.
 Unless noted otherwise, this group meetings every third Wednesday of the month at 2:00pm in the AACOG Board Room.

-The REPAC will meet next on February 14th to rank and prioritize applications for the 2023 State Homeland Security Program (SHSP) funding stream.
+The REPAC will meet on February 21st to rank and prioritize applications for the 2024 State Homeland Security Program (SHSP) funding stream.

 The Alamo Area Council of Governments administers the Regional Mutual Aid Agreement (RMA), which allows signatories to request aid from others in the form of law enforcement, fire services, emergency medical services, and public works resources.
 Currently, 57 member governments and emergency service districts participate in this program.
-For details about the RMA, please contact Matthew Reyes (firstname.lastname@example.org).
+For details about the RMA, please contact Mitchell Mensinger (email@example.com).

 Emergency Service Districts: